 Each of these turtles usually has a lifespan of more than 25 years, some of which even reach into the 80 year range, like the Box turtle.

-you buy turtles from a pet store they are usually juvenile and still have lots of growing to do.
+Adult shell size can be anywhere from 6 to 12 inches in diameter.
+When you buy turtles from a pet store they are usually juvenile and still have lots of growing to do.

 Families with kids should also know that turtles carry salmonella, which can cause sickness in young children, immune-compromised individuals, and the elderly.
 It is advised that families with children under age 5 not own a turtle.
 Always wash your hands after handling a turtle or any part of their habitat to avoid getting sick.

 A Turtle or a Tortoise?

 Turtles enjoy water habitats or ponds to dip in, depending on the type.
 Whereas tortoises prefer dry, arid environments.
 They require different habitats, and some prefer outdoor enclosures to indoor enclosures.